dynatrace-oss/barista/libs/barista-components/filter-field/README.md

 <ba-live-example name="DtExampleFilterFieldPartial"></ba-live-example>

-## Unique free-text or range options
+## Unique free-text, range or multiselect options

 It is possible to set a free-text or range option to be unique.
-So it can only be added once regardless of the value the user added to the free-text input field or into the range inputs.
+So it can only be added once regardless of the value the user added to the input field.

+Multiselection is unique by default.

 <ba-live-example name="DtExampleFilterFieldUnique"></ba-live-example>